Squareys/epic-ray-engine/README.md

 This is a "true" raycasting engine.
 Meaning, the rendering code actually uses raycasting techniques and doesn't just try to produce a look-alike result.
 An editor comes along in the code aswell.

-Be aware that this project is still in it's early alphas.
+Be aware that this project is still in its early alphas.
 There will be API-breaks and I will not try to avoid them too much.

 Technical
 --------